-3.11 GRADING SYSTEM FOR UNDERGRADUATE PROGRAMS
+3.10 GRADING SYSTEM FOR UNDERGRADUATE PROGRAMS

 - a) The passing grade is 50. - b) The student's average is a weighted calculation.
 A six-credit course has a weighing factor of one; a three-credit course has a weighing factor of one-half.
 Grades in supplementary examinations are not used in average calculations.
-The average is based on the final grades in all courses attempted. - c) An average of 55 is required each academic year, spring or summer session; the number of credits for which the average is calculated may be as small as three.
-If this average is not maintained for the academic year, spring or summer session, academic penalties may be incurred.
-See section 3.12. - Students must obtain an average of at least 55% and receive credit for 60% of attempted courses, in their final year, to be granted a degree or diploma. - d) The grade and average requirements for major, advanced major and honours degrees are stated in chapter 4 for arts degrees, and chapter 5 for science degrees. - e) At least 75% of the final grade in all courses will be based on written (not oral) work, and at least 40% of the final grade in a 100- or 200-level course will be based on invigilated written December and April examinations. - f) When a student repeats a course, the original grade remains on the transcript and in the student's average.
+The average is based on the final grades in all courses attempted. - c) An average of 55% is required each fullacademic year.
+Failure to achieve an average of at least 55% will result in academic penalties and may affect students' eligibility to proceed in some degree programs.
+The average used to make such determinations will be based on a mnimum of two half courses and a minimum of six credits

+- Students must obtain an average of at least 55% and receive credit for 60% of attempted courses, in their final year, to be granted a degree or diploma. - d) The grade and average requirements for major, advanced major and honours degrees are stated in chapter 4 for arts degrees, and chapter 5 for science degrees. - e) At least 75% of the final grade in all courses will be based on written (not oral) work, and at least 40% of the final grade in a 100- or 200-level course will be based on invigilated written December and April examinations. - f) When a student repeats a course, the original grade remains on the transcript and in the student's average.
 However, the credits originally earned are removed from the student's transcript.

-3.12 ACADEMIC PENALTIES
+3.11 ACADEMIC PENALTIES